Oil smuggling in Iran: Sanctions evasion and US-Iran tensions

 The clandestine export of Iranian oil directly undercuts U.S. led sanctions aimed at pressuring Tehran.
 Iran's success in moving over a million barrels a day out of the country has diluted the impact of the "maximum pressure" campaign.

 This has become a point of contention in international diplomacy.
 For instance, U.S. officials have at times tightened enforcement, leading to high-seas confrontations.
 In 2023, the U.S. Navy and Department of Justice seized several cargoes of Iranian oil (notably the case of the tanker Suez Rajan) which were being smuggled to Asia, provoking anger in Tehran.
 Iran retaliated by harassing or briefly seizing commercial tankers in the Persian Gulf region, raising security risks for global shipping.
 The smuggling thus contributes to a "tanker war" atmosphere in the Gulf, where Iranian forces and Western navies play cat-and-mouse.
 Moreover, as sanctions are anticipated to tighten again (e.g., with a potential change in U.S. administration), Iran's heavy reliance on smuggling could invite even more aggressive interdiction efforts by Western countries.
 This dynamic affects global oil markets – enforcement of sanctions tends to reduce Iran's covert exports (as seen in late 2024 when Iranian exports dipped below 1.3 million barrels/day on news of renewed U.S. pressure), which can tighten supply and raise prices.
 Conversely, lenient enforcement allows more Iranian oil into the market, influencing global oil price calculations and OPEC+ output decisions.

+In February 2026, in the fallout of the 2025-2026 Iranian protests and 2026 Iran massacres, the US imposed new sanctions on 30 individuals, companies, and vessels connected with Iran, escalating economic pressure before the next round of the 2025–2026 Iran–United States negotiations.